-Uncle Scotty’s Arcade At The End Of The Universe (AATEOTU… acrynomized due to Google’s 30 character title limit) is now available for Android on Google Play.
+Uncle Scotty’s Arcade At The End Of The Universe is now available for Android on Google Play.

 Play Gifts Galore!, my Ludum Dare #31 entry, along with three other mini games: Gravity Tubing, Forever Flappy, and Galactic Invaders.

-Each game features aggravatingly difficult gameplay mechanics, Google Play leaderboards, 8-bit retro style, music, sound effects, and more!
-The collection is currently in Open Alpha, version 0.1, so expect a few bugs along the way as things get quirky out in deep space!
+Each game features challenging gameplay, Google Play leaderboards, achievements, 8-bit retro pixel art, high quality music, sound effects, !
+The collection is currently in Open Alpha, version 0.3, so expect a few bugs along the way as things get quirky out in deep space!

 The initial alpha release of my latest project,The Arcade At The End Of The Universe (AATEOTU) is now playable on Game Jolt.
 AATEOTU currently includes three games: Galactic Invaders, Forever Flappy, and Gravity Tubing.